bguesman/docsify-test/docs/quickstart/quickstart.md

     <p>Adjust the exposure settings, and voila, you've got a visible sky!</p>
 </div>

 Another issue you will encounter is that Expanse computes aerial perspective only up until the camera's far clipping plane.
-You will want to adjust your camera's far clip plane to something like 30000 so that aerial perspective is computed correctly for clouds.
+You will want to adjust your camera's far clip plane to something like 100000 (100k) so that aerial perspective is computed correctly for clouds.
+This will also make sure cloud depth is written correctly, so that the clouds interact properly with Unity's stock fog implementation.

 <div class="img-block">
     <div class="img-row">
         <div class="img-col"><img style="width:40%" src="img/quickstart/camera.jpg"/></div>
     </div>
-    <p>Adjust your camera's far clip plane to be 30000 or higher, so that clouds have atmospheric scattering in front of them.</p>
+    <p>Adjust your camera's far clip plane to be 100000 or higher, so that clouds have atmospheric scattering in front of them.</p>
 </div>

 ## Moving the Sun and Moon